mattbanderson/mattbanderson.github.io/_pages/isle-royale-trip-2026.md

 The following describes recommended gear for the trip.
 Tailor to your personal needs/comfort as desired.

-Here is [my gear list](https://lighterpack.com/r/inn7dn).
-Qty > 0 means I always bring it, qty = 0 means it depends on the trip.
+Here is [my gear list](https://lighterpack.com/r/inn7dn) with specific items.

 ### Big Four